How Car Insurance Premiums are Calculated

 2. How often you drive

 Depending on how often you drive, you may be at an increased risk of being involved in an accident.
-This affects your insurance premium.
+And accidents can impact your insurance premium .
 Insurers determine this by examining the number of kilometers you drive per year.

 3. If you are driving for commercial purposes (not just commuting to your workplace)